Hi, I’m Jackie, and I love playing piano and teaching piano lessons.

 Sometimes though, we just need to mix things up to keep piano interesting.
 While we can stick with one book or method for a while, if the student is losing interest, we’ll re-evaluate and take a different approach to keep things interesting.

 I’m teaching piano lessons because I want to share the JOY that playing piano brings me.
-If you want to learn from me, then please book a call to get started.
+If you want to learn from me, then email me at firstname.lastname@example.org.

-If you think my piano lessons might be a good fit for your family or you want to list your music lessons on the HomeSchool ThinkTank website, then take a moment to book a call with me.
-I look forward to meeting you.
+If you think my piano lessons might be a good fit for you or your kids, you are welcome to book a call or email me at email@example.com.

 Are You Already a Student?